mitchs-dev/dislo/README.md

 ## Security

+See [SECURITY.md](SECURITY.md) for more details on security practices and reporting vulnerabilities.

+### Authentication and Encryption

 Dislo is designed for internal use within trusted networks.
 It does not implement authentication or encryption by default.

 For production use, consider deploying Dislo behind a secure network layer (e.g., VPN, TLS) and implement your own authentication and authorization mechanisms.